orionilloc/orionilloc1.github.io/_posts/2023-12-2-Tardigrade.md

 ---

 # Introduction
 Today, we will be exploring TryHackMe's Tardigrade room found at: `https://tryhackme.com/room/tardigrade`.
 This challenge is marked as medium difficulty and involves a quick look at fundamental Linux forensics and persistence techniques.
-The room name is a nod to the hardy tardigrade.
-I suppose that a tardigrade wouldn't mind living physically living inside a computer.
 Like the previous room I completed, this room is still more a guided learning experience than an actual challenge.
 That's okay, though.
 I'll work my way to additional blue-team themed challenges that involve less handholding soon enough.

 > You'll need to start this room by using `ssh` to remote into the machine we need to investigate.
 {: .prompt-info }